phouse512/fool-me-twice-shame-on-me/raspberry-pi/vpn.md

         correctly
     - you should see see something like this referencing the ip `10.8.0.0/24`:
 `Chain POSTROUTING (policy ACCEPT)`

-`target     prot opt source               destination ` `MASQUERADE  all  --  anywhere             anywhere` `MASQUERADE  all  --  anywhere             anywhere` `MASQUERADE  all  --  10.8.0.0/24          anywhere`
+`target     prot opt source               destination `

+`MASQUERADE  all  --  anywhere             anywhere`

+`MASQUERADE  all  --  anywhere             anywhere`

+`MASQUERADE  all  --  10.8.0.0/24          anywhere`

+- from `/etc/openvpn/server.conf`, you should be able to comment out the line that looks like: `local 192.168.someip` so that the server correctly restarts